sarsamurmu/reboost/docs/recipes.md

 **NOTE:** For now you have to manually import `h` and `Fragment` from `preact`.

 ## CSS and CSS Modules
 Works out of the box.
-By default all CSS files are loaded as regular CSS file, only the files which includes `.module.` in their name are treated as CSS module.
+By default, all CSS files are loaded as a regular CSS file, only the files which include `.module.` in their name are treated as CSS module.
 Learn more about this on [`CSSPlugin`'s page](./plugins/css.md)

 ## Sass